Vukprogramming/VK-Shell/README.md

 * strlen: Lets you input a string and tell you the length of that strings
 * crt: Creates a file
 * wrt: Writes to a file (add -a to apend content to the file | add -a -nl if you want you want you apend content on a new line)
-* rd: Command to read and print the contents of a file
+* rd: Reads and prints out the contents of a file
 * rm: Removes a file
 * mkdir: Makes a directory
 * rmdir: Removes a directory (can only remove empty directories **for now**)

-**NOTE: I'll add adding files to certain directories and removing directories with file in them in the next commit**
+**NOTE: I'll add adding files to certain directories and removing directories with files in them in the next commit**

 ## How to run
 You currently have 2 ways to run it